santiagosnchez/OrderFromSamtools/README.md

                               -seqlist list.txt  [ a file with a list of sequence/gene names ]
                               -addlab            [ optional, you can add some label tu your sequences by editing %spp ]

+## Example

+    perl OrderFromSamtools.pl -indir /data/samtools/cns -pattern fastq -outdir alignments -seqlist my_genes.txt

+You can edit the script directly to add/edit indivudal labels.
+You would need to go to `line 58` and edit the code.

+If the file is named something like this "1_sampleXXX".
+You can change the number to "spA_sampleXXX" with

+    1=>"spA"
+    2=>"spA"
+    3=>"spB"
+    ...

+If you are doing this, you will need to add the `-addlab` flag.